LuccaWang1/PetPlanner/README.md

 1. React Bootstrap Modal Forms (3)

-* Use 1-2 Javascript React AJAX fetch requests per form
+* Use 1-2 JavaScript React AJAX fetch requests per form
 * AJAX fetch request loads the user's information at the time the modal form loads on the DOM
 * AJAX fetch request saves user inputs to the database and communicates between the server and client
 * Wang took pride in overcoming challenges related to handling the asynchronous requests, sending and receiving JSON objects